Frequently Asked Questions

 No, our specialists do not require a referral for consultation.
 However, if you’re concerned about out-of-pocket expenses, you can discuss your needs with your GP, paediatrician or psychiatrist.

 Should your medical provider consider you eligible for a Medicare referral, you may have access to Medicare rebates that are subsidised by the Australian Government.
-You can also claim Private Health rebates (HICAPS) onsite at our clinic.
+You can also claim Private Health rebates.
 Please check with your Private Health Fund for your general eligibility and cover.

-How old does my child need to be for an assesment or diagnosis?
+How old does my child need to be for an assessment or diagnosis?